Dec 292017

 Duleek

-I have found a Nicholas Heade living in Duleek, Meath in the 1850s.
-Interestingly the parish and civil records show his children named as Hade and Hayde as well as Heade.
+I have found a Nicholas Heade and a Nicholas Hade living in Duleek town, Meath in 1854.
+They are father and son.
+Interestingly the parish and civil records show the children of the older Nicholas named as Hade and Hayde as well as Heade.

 As can be seen from the map below, Duleek is situated on the main road between Dublin and Belfast.